mousepawmedia/devdocs/source/guides/contrib.rst

 Each of our projects has a dedicated Git repository.
 You should create a dedicated folder on your computer for the repositories you clone.
 You can find each repository's clone command on Phabricator Diffusion.
-If you need help with cloning a repository, see :ref:`gitarc_importrepos`.
+If you need help with cloning a repository, see :ref:`git_importrepos`.

 After you have cloned a project repository, see its :file:`BUILDING.md` file for instructions on how to build the code for the first time.